 Relationships are important to the team at PPRC.
-We spend approximately four years with each client from the employment planning stage, through the 13 weeks of employment, to the 33-month follow-up period in which we provide ongoing support.
+We spend time with each client, from the employment planning stage, through setting your career goals and conducting the job search.
+We help you identify your career choice and find employment.
+Once employed, we follow each client for one a year period in which we provide ongoing support.

 Our employment process begins with a preliminary interview.
 We discuss each client’s work history, interests, education, medical history, and disability adjustment issues.
 Most importantly, we focus on their abilities as opposed to their limitations.
 We determine a realistic employment goal that fits their abilities, their interests, and the types of opportunities that are available in the current marketplace.

 Our involvement with clients does not end when they are placed in a job.
 We provide ongoing support during and after their placement.
 In the rare occurrence that a placement is not working out, we will intervene to help resolve any vocationally-related problems and find a more ideal situation for our client.

 PPRC provides application support and help with navigating the employment paperwork and disability forms.
 PPRC also provides vocational rehabilitation, career coaching, and skills development training to our clients, as needed.

 As an approved service provider working in conjunction with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD), Integrated Employment Services Delivery (IESD), PPRC is well versed with the program.
 We understand that the Ontario disability forms and paperwork can be intimidating to newcomers.
 We offer assistance and support to our clients who need to complete the Application for Employment Supports paperwork to ensure that the completion of this documentation is the first step to their successful return to work.